 The COVID-19 pandemic has taken a toll on all of us in one way or another.
 Whether you’ve suffered through illness or the loss of a job, residence, or loved one, family vacation ideas may well have been the furthest thing from your mind.
-But while we still have a ways to go before all pandemic-era restrictions are lifted, more and more parents are thinking about places to visit with kids when the pandemic is finally in the rearview mirror.
+But as vaccinations for people 5 years and older become a reality, more and more parents are thinking about places to visit with kids.
+And for many parents and grandparents, planning the perfect post-vaccination family trip feels like a daydream come to life.

 Best Places to Visit with Kids After the Pandemic